-Real estate social media can sometimes seem to be a bit of a mystery.
+Real estate posts for social media can sometimes seem to be a bit of a mystery.
 Because so many real estate professionals came of age in the industry before social media was such an important way of communicating with potential clients, they may not know what to post or how to target their message.

-The type of service they might need
+The type of service they might need:

-The type of home they might be interested in
+The type of home they might be interested in:

 Farm and land

-Their level of real estate experience
+Their level of real estate experience:

 Experienced buyer or seller